Top 7 Engagement Tactics To Convince Your Visitors Buy During First Session

 Let’s start with personalization.
 For example, if you are an international brand, it makes sense to highlight shipping info pop-up based on visitor location via IP address.

-For example, I used VPN tool to visit one of US e-stores from a Ukrainian IP address.
+For example, I used a VPN tool to visit one of the US e-stores from a Ukrainian IP address.
 And here is what pop-up I saw:

 Notice!
 We won’t talk about personalization by name because of this article about the website’s first-time visitors.

-Another way to help customers is to recommend the best fit product based on their choice.
-When visitors add some item to the shopping cart, it is good to show them relevant products.
+Another way to help customers is to recommend the best-fit product based on their choice.
+When visitors add some items to the shopping cart, it is good to show them relevant products.
 For example:

 - “Customers Who Bought This Item Also Bought” or “You may also like this” pop-up recommendations are suitable for every type of products